csound-flossmanual/csound-floss/book/05-a-envelopes.md

 ## Different behaviour in linear continuation

-The next example highlights an important difference in the behaviours of _line_ and _linseg_ when p3 exceeds the duration of an envelope.
+The next example highlights an important difference in the behaviours of &nbsp;_line_ and _linseg_ when p3 exceeds the duration of an envelope.

-When a note continues beyond the end of the final value of a _linseg_ defined envelope the final value of that envelope is held.
+When a note continues beyond the end of the final value of a _linseg_ &nbsp;defined envelope the final value of that envelope is held.
 A _line_ defined envelope behaves differently in that instead of holding its final value it continues in the trajectory defined by its one and only segment.

 This difference is illustrated in the following example.
-The _linseg_ and _line_ envelopes of instruments 1 and 2 appear to be the same but the difference in their behaviour as described above when they continue beyond the end of their final segment is clear.
+The _linseg_ &nbsp;and _line_ envelopes of instruments 1 and 2 appear to be the same but the difference in their behaviour as described above when they continue beyond the end of their final segment is clear.
 The _linseg_ envelope stays at zero, whilst the _line_ envelope continues